City-of-Helsinki/haitaton-backend/scripts/gis-material-update/data/README.md

 ### Instructions to generate combined file

-If (for any reason) there is a need to generate combined cycling infra file, it can be done using following procedure.
+If (for any reason) there is a need to regenerate the cycling infra source file, it can be done using following procedure.

 Cycling infra source materials are available: